BookStackApp/website/content/blog/2023/bookstack-release-v23-10.md

 Access to these views is now limited to just those with role permission to "Manage Users", since all other required end-user abilities can now be managed via "My Account".

-When third-party/social login options are in use, admin users will not be able to see what external accounts users have connected to their BookStack profile.
+When third-party/social login options are in use, admin users will now be able to see what external accounts users have connected to their BookStack profile.
 This was previously only visible to the user which they applied to.

 ![View of the social accounts for a user, showing GitHub as connected, and Slack as Disconnected](/images/2023/10/user_social_accounts.png)

-Lastly, the "External Authentication ID" field will now always display on this form, even if using just normal email & password authentication.
+Lastly, the "External Authentication ID" field will now always display on this form, even if using the standard email & password authentication.
 This is to make it easier to manage and set-up external authentication accounts when required, negating the awkward need to swap active system authentication system  when attempting to set this up.